Skip Ribbon Commands

 +1 $688 for each additional person

 • Applying for LIEAP is easy.
-You can complete your LIEAP application online through the DCF Self-Service Portal at dcfapp.kees.ks.gov during the LIEAP application period.
+During the LIEAP application period, you can complete your LIEAP application online through the DCF Self-Service Portal or request a paper application from your local DCF Service Center.

 Answer all the questions on the application to the best of your ability.
 The application provides us with the information we need to determine eligibility for your household.
 You must include the signatures of all adults living in the residence.